Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Learn more »

 But what will happen if your cat eats lemongrass?
-Because lemongrass is only a mild toxin to cats, most cases aren’t likely to cause a significant reaction.
+Since lemongrass is only a mild toxin to cats, most cases aren’t likely to cause a significant reaction.
 The majority of affected cats will develop an upset stomach and drooling.
-But if you keep lemongrass plants or particularly lemongrass-based essential oils in your house, you should be aware of their potential dangers.
+But if you keep lemongrass plants or lemongrass-based essential oils in your house, you should be aware of their potential dangers.

 What Makes Lemongrass Toxic?